Right Media

+The Right Media Exchange launched officially April 1, 2005, and scaled significantly in the following 18 months.
 On October 17, 2006, Yahoo! made a strategic investment in Right Media.
-Since the Yahoo! acquisition on April 29, 2007, Right Media has been integrated with Yahoo!'s offerings to small businesses.
+On April 30, 2007, Yahoo! announced the acquisition of Right Media in a total transaction valued at approximately $680 million.After the Yahoo! acquisition announcement on April 29, 2007, Right Media was integrated with Yahoo!'s offerings to small businesses.
 Right Media's customers included Yahoo! (also an investor) and Fox Interactive Media.

-On April 30, 2007, Yahoo! announced the acquisition of Right Media in a total transaction valued at approximately $680 million.
+Yahoo! closed on the Right Media acquisition in July 2007.
+Former CTO Brian O'Kelley and former director of analytics Mike Nolet subsequently left at the close and co-founded AppNexus, in 2007.